The Asian Symposium on Education, Equity and Social Justice – Friday and Saturday, March 22-23, 2019 in Hiroshima, Japan »

 Welcome to the 6th Asian Symposium on Education, Equity and Social Justice (EQUIS 2019) to be held Friday and Saturday, March 22-23, 2019 at the Mitsui Garden Hotel in Hiroshima, Japan.
-This event is partnered with the 4th International Conference on the Globalization of Second Language Acquisition and Teacher Education (G-SLATE 2019).
+This symposium will be held jointly with the 3rd Asian Symposium on Development (AST4D 2019) and the 4th Conference on Sustainable Business, Energy and Development in Asia (COSDA 2019).

 EQUIS 2019 is a small, international, peer-reviewed conference with a limited number of oral and poster presentation time slots.
 We encourage all interested participants to submit presentations as early as possible.
 Please note that submissions and registration will close when the event has reached its capacity.

-EQUIS is an annual event that was first held in Hiroshima, Japan in October 2014 and last year’s event was held in Fukuoka, Japan.
-We have decided to hold this event in late March 2019 to coincide with the Hiroshima Cherry Blossom Season.
-The cherry trees around Hiroshima will be in full bloom between March 22-29, 2019.
+Lasr year, EQUIS, was held in August in Fukuoka, Japan.
+So, for this year, we have decided to hold this event in late March 2019 to coincide with the Hiroshima Cherry Blossom Season.
+The cherry trees around Hiroshima will be in full bloom between during the final week of March.
 We hope participants will have an opportunity to enjoy the splendor of the cherry blossoms while visiting the two UNESCO World Heritage Sites in Hiroshima: Peace Park and the Great Torii Gate of Miyajima (Itsukushima).

 About EQUIS 2019

-With the theme of Teaching and Learning for Equity and Social Justice, EQUIS 2019 invites proposals from students, teachers, educational leaders, activists, organizers, and all people concerned with advancing the movement for social justice.
+With the theme of Crisis and Hope, EQUIS 2019 invites proposals from students, teachers, educational leaders, activists, organizers, and all people concerned with advancing the movement for social justice.

 EQUIS 2019 Streams

 - Civil Rights

 - Culture and Diversity